TropicalCube/ParallelChess/README.md

 Entry 12: Separated JS and CSS code from main HTML doc into different files.

 Entry 13: Added some css code to make images not draggable or highlitable.

+Entry 14: Fixed a bug and made code more dynamic.
+Minor changes only.